mrdbourke/tensorflow-deep-learning/README.md

   * data links used in course
   * extra resources & curriculum
   * what will someone leave with after going through this course?
-* Upload slides for each section
+* 🔜 Upload slides for each section, done for: 00, 01, 02, 03, 04, 05 (see [course materials](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials))
 * Upload video notebooks for each section
 * What are the prerequisites?
   * 6 months Python plus familiarity with data analysis libraries like NumPy, matplotlib, pandas, Scikit-Learn
-  * Any beginner machine learning course, [this one](https://dbourke.link/ZTMMLcourse) is pretty good though=
+  * Any beginner machine learning course, [this one](https://dbourke.link/ZTMMLcourse) is pretty good though
 * Make Colab overview video (Colab is the tool we'll be using for the whole course)
 * Make course resource overview video (e.g. how to use this GitHub, Discussions page, exercises, extra-curriculum etc)
 * Upload solutions for exercises (probably livestream the creation of these after course launch)